 The use of a corrective will reduce arsenical injury.
-The zinc sulphate-lime mixture (See Sec.
-33) should always be used with lead arsenate when applied on peaches and plums.
-The zinc sulphate-lime mixture when used on apples as recommended in the apple schedule has not caused russeting in experimental work which would lower the commercial quality of the fruit.
+The zinc sulphate-lime mixture (see Section 33) should always be used with lead arsenate when applied on peaches and plums.
+The zinc sulphate-lime mixture when used experimentally on apples as recommended in the apple schedule has not caused russeting which would lower the commercial quality of the fruit.